 In simpler words the financial year starts from 1st April and ends on 31 March.
 For example, 1st April 2018 to 31st March 2019.
 But when the company is incorporated on or after 1st January then in such case the financial year will end up in the next year.
 For instance, 1st January 2018 to 31st March 2019.

 Assets are anything having a value which can provide future economic benefits.
-They are generally of three type’s Current and Non Current.
+They are generally of three type’s Current and Non Current in accounting vocabulary.

 Liabilities are financial obligations or debts of a business which will result in outflow of resources.
-Liabilities can be current or non-current and in order of their classification, they are grouped in balance sheets.
+Liabilities can be current or non-current and in order of their classification, some accounting basic terms they are grouped in balance sheets.

 Accounts Receivable (AR) is the amount due for goods or services sold or rendered but not yet paid by customers or clients.
 In other words, AR is the amount that is owed by customers to company for goods/services sold or rendered by such company on credit to such clients.

-Intangible assets are those assets which have no physical presence such as goodwill, trademark, copyright, patents of a company.
+Intangible assets are those assets that have no physical presence such as goodwill, trademark, copyright, patents of a company which comes under basic terms in accounting.

 Revenue is that amount which a company receives or accrues during a specific period in the normal course of business.
 The amount can be earned from any normal or abnormal business activities.